cdl-geneseo/geneseo-dictionary/B/Bruce.md

 # Bruce

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bruce

 Created by  Unknown User (tjc13), last modified on Nov 23, 2008

 1. NN: Male homosexual or male exhibiting seterotypically gay mannerisms; &quot;Did you see that guy at the counter with the lisp?
 He's such a bruce.&quot; Said to be current in F91.
 S94 2.
 AJ: Gay or using stereotypically gay mannerisms; &quot;Why are you sitting with your legs crossed like that?
 It looks so completely bruce.&quot; Said to be current in F91.
 S94 1.
 NN: Obs.
 S99 2.
 AJ: Obs S99 1.
 NN: Obs.
 F06 2.
 AJ: Obs.
 Fall 2008 Obs.